luxeredias/OpenTargets_drug_repositioning/README.md

 a) affect genes that are coexpressed in the group of diseases (here: genes coexpressed in PNDs according to Gandal, 2018a);

+b) are not present in network 02;

-b) affect only one gene among all searched genes;
+c) affect only one gene among all searched genes;

+06 - produce a drug-gene-disease table to be used for drug prioritization for repositioning in PNDs.

 Authors:
 Thomaz Lüscher Dias, Helena Paula Brentani, Viviane Schuch, Patrícia Cristina Baleeiro Beltrão Braga, Daniel Martins-de-Souza, Glória Regina Franco, Helder Imoto Nakaya